Tearjerker: The Hogan Family

 - Late in the episode, David reveals his emotions on the night of the fire.
 He had been returning home from a date when he found his street blocked off for a house fire; when he realized that it was his house, he is initially prevented from finding his family, before breaking free from a police officer and eventually reuniting with them.
 In the moments in between seeing that his house was burning and finding his family, he admits that he was scared that his family was trapped inside.
 He tells his family that as he ran toward the house, he prayed: "Dear God, I just lost my mother.
 Please don't take them too."

 - Overall, the episode was highly praised by critics and viewers - not only for the safety aspect but presenting a reality some families face in dealing with grief: losing a loved one, and not long thereafter a fire destroys most, if not all, of the momentos of that person.

-The series finale, aired in December 1990 and titled "Best of Friends, Worst of Times," details David's best friend Rich being stricken with AIDS.
-In an episode filled with emotion, where David and his other close friend, Burt, help Rich live out his final days to the fullest, the most emotional scene comes at the end.
-David (along with Sandy, who by now is vice-principal at the local high school) is invited to speak at the assembly about HIV and AIDS.
+- The fifth-to-last episode aired in December 1990 and titled "Best of Friends, Worst of Times," details David's best friend Rich being stricken with AIDS.
+Throughout the episode, David and his other close friend, Burt, help Rich live out his final days to the fullest.
+By the end of the episode, David (along with Sandy, who at this point in the series is vice-principal at the local high school) is invited to speak at an assembly about HIV and AIDS.
 David touches upon his experiences with Rich, dispels common myths associated with the disease and how to prevent it... and fights back tears as he reveals that Rich had died one night earlier.